COE Core Values

 The Appreciation of Diversity and Similarity

-We value richness in experiences, values, beliefs,
+We value richness in experiences, values, beliefs, and

-as our school and community colleagues, come from ethnically and
+our school and community colleagues, come from ethnically and

 culturally diverse populations.
 Candidates and faculty at